One Eyed Girl: Reception

 Though he faulted the pacing, Frank Scheck of The Hollywood Reporter wrote, "This engrossing, darkly tinged drama is an auspicious debut."
-Jake Wilson of The Sydney Morning Herald rated it 2/5 stars and criticized what he said was the film's tendency to be declarative and heavy-handed.
+Jake Wilson of The Sydney Morning Herald rated it 2/5 stars and criticised what he said was the film's tendency to be declarative and heavy-handed.
 Wilson concluded, "Despite its flaws, this Australian feature exposing the dark side of a cult announces director Nick Matthews as a filmmaker of some promise."
 Charles Maddison of The Independent Weekly called it "an absorbing psychological thriller" that deserves support from Australian audiences.